 How to add a recipient on Gmail?

-In the To box, type the address of the person that you want to write to.
+In the To box, type the address of the person you want to write to.
 For multiple recipients, separate the addresses with commas.
-When you begin entering recipient email addresses, Gmail will suggest possible addresses that you use frequently, followed by those in your list of contacts (including groups).
+When you enter recipient email addresses, Gmail will suggest possible addresses you frequently use, followed by those in your list of contacts (including groups).
 If you want to navigate the proposals, press [Enter] to select the first suggestion or move through the list using the arrow keys to select another address.
-If Gmail does not suggest the address that you want, continue typing without taking into account the proposals.
+If Gmail does not suggest the address you want, continue typing without considering the proposals.

 How to compose your email with Gmail?

-To compose your email, you will need to create an email title and then fill in the body of the email.
+To compose your email, you will need to create an email title and fill in the email's body.

-To fill in the body of your email, enter the text that you would like to include.
+To fill in the body of your email, enter the text you want to include.
 By default, Gmail will send the message in HTML format.
 To take advantage of this, you have text formatting options, including bold, italic, underlined, choice of font and size, insertion of hyperlinks, bulleted lists, numbered lists, and more.

 If you are unsure whether your recipients can read rich text, click the Remove formatting option at the bottom of the interface.
 (If you are not in full-screen mode, you will need to expand the menu at the bottom by clicking the down-facing arrow to the right of the menu).